Waste Management: Why we should not only focus on zero waste, but also on how to handle the waste we do produce.

 - If you happen to travel or commute a lot, make sure to have your travel essentials with you whenever you leave your house.
 A basic travel kit could hold a reusable coffee cup, bamboo straw, reusable cutlery and a foldable food container.

 - Vermiculture is the keyword when you want to take your efforts one step further and help compost the organic food waste you have produced.
 Vermiculture means the using of earthworms to convert organic waste into fertilizer.
 This way you can create your own worm hotel.
 The United States Environmental Protection Agency points out what you might need for this in How to create and maintain an indoor worm composting bin, but there’s more creative ideas around.
+Find a more complete guide to composting here.

 - If you like to wear something new every now and then, look for second hand clothing stores, or just simply store a part of your wardrobe away for a season, and rotate every few months.
 You will see that you’ll appreciate the stored-away clothes much more after they’ve been away for a while.
 Another idea would be to organise a clothing swap moment with a few friends.
 This way you don’t even need to buy in order to wear something new.